LEDThereBeLight/intuitive-coding/_posts/2015-01-03-beginning.md

 Copy and paste this Elm code into the editor and run it with the *Compile* button.

+**Compile** has a specific meaning in computer programming.
+It means to translate from one language to another.
+In this case, we're *compiling* from Elm to Javascript, and then the www.elm-lang.org website automatically displays the result on the other screen.
+But that's not important to know.
+What's important is that "compile" just means to translate.

 {% highlight haskell %}
 import Html